 Once you know your frame size, you can start to consider style.
 The FramesDirect.com filters on the left-hand side of the prescription sunglasses page let you filter frames by styles, such as classic, cool/trendy, hipster, nerdy, retro/vintage, sporty, stylish designer, or unique.
 Alternatively, you can sort by use, including sports, driving, or fashion.
 Narrow down your choices by entering your prescription information so that the page only displays sunglasses that will work with your prescription.

-If you need further help narrowing down your choices, we suggest reviewing our Face Shape Guide to determine which style of frames will work best with your face.
+If you need further help narrowing down your choices, we suggest reviewing our Face Shape Guide to determine which style of RX sunglass frames will work best with your face.
 To help you make your final decision, you can try on sunglasses virtually by uploading a photo of your face to the FramesDirect.com Virtual Try-On tool.

-After you've selected the designer frames you want, sending us your prescription information is quick and easy.
+After you've selected the designer style you want, sending us your prescription information is quick and easy.
 If you don't feel comfortable entering your vision prescription information yourself, you can simply send us a fax, scan, or picture (yes, camera phone pictures are fine) of your sunglasses prescription.
 From there, our trained customer service representatives -- who are also certified opticians -- will enter your prescription information for you.

 Sunglasses Prescriptions & Lens Materials

-Different eyes call for different prescriptions, and for either single-vision lenses or multi-focal lenses, which includes bi-focals, tri-focals, and progressive eyeglass lenses.
+Different eyes call for different prescriptions, and for either single-vision lenses or multi-focal lenses, which includes bi-focals, tri-focals, and progressive lenses.